Wuppertal Institute for Climate, Environment and Energy: History

-At the Earth Summit 2002 in Johannesburg, ten years after the Rio Conference, the international agreements on sustainable development were updated with new timetables and priorities for action.
-The World Summit also formulated an integrated concept of science and policy in its Plan of Implementation.
-This plan was implemented both methodologically and in terms of its content in the Wuppertal Institute's research program in 2003, whose conceptual research agenda was restructured under the keyword “Sustainability Research”.
+In 2002, the state of North Rhine-Westphalia decided to no longer support the institute.
+The Wuppertal Institute examined the matter on the recommendation of the respected Science Council, which advises the federal and state governments on research policy matters.

+The institute's environmental policy tasks are still important and worthy of support, but the concrete work suffers from serious conceptual deficiencies, said the council.
+Qualified research is particularly lacking in the fields of transport and climate development.

 In August 2005, the United Nations Environment Programme (UNEP) and the Wuppertal Institute jointly founded the Center on Sustainable Consumption and Production (CSCP).
-As a member of the globally cooperating UNEP Centers, its mission is to develop practically oriented contributions to the ten-year Sustainable Consumption and Production programme that was agreed upon at the World Summit on Sustainable Development in Johannesburg in 2002.
+As a member of the globally cooperating UNEP Centers, its mission is to develop practically oriented contributions to the ten-year Sustainable Consumption and Production program that was agreed upon at the World Summit on Sustainable Development in Johannesburg in 2002.

 In September 2004, the Wuppertal Institute's Berlin office was established under the direction of Hermann E. Ott.
-Wolfgang Sachs took over the management in 2009, Maja Göpel in 2013 and Daniel Vallentin and Timon Wehnert in 2017.
+Wolfgang Sachs took over the management in 2009, Maja Göpel in 2013, and Daniel Vallentin and Timon Wehnert in 2017.
 Since 2019 Timon Wehnert and Stefan Werland are heading the Berlin office.

-Since its foundation, the Wuppertal Institute has been working on visions for a sustainable and low-CO2 society.
+Since its foundation, the Wuppertal Institute has been working on visions for a sustainable, low-CO2 society.
 Based on the goal of reducing greenhouse gas emissions in Germany by 80 percent by 2050, the Wuppertal Institute has developed various long-term scenarios for the German energy system.
-They serve as a basis for the long-term energy study of the German government and also the climate protection policies of municipalities strategies towards the long-term goal of a low-carbon society.
+They serve as a basis for the long-term energy study of the German government and also the climate protection policies of municipalities' strategies towards the long-term goal of a low-carbon society.
 A study commissioned by Siemens AG for the city of Munich shows what this could look like.
 Long-term energy scenarios, such as those developed by the Wuppertal Institute together with research partners for the German Federal Ministry of the Environment, contributed to the German government's decision after the Fukushima reactor accident to abandon nuclear power generation and initiate the energy turnaround.